Dorothy Brown (politician)

-Dorothy Brown (born September 4, 1953) is an American lawyer and politician associated with the Democratic Party who served as the clerk of the Circuit Court of Cook County from 2000 through 2020.
+Dorothy Brown (born September 4, 1953) is an American lawyer and politician affiliated with the Democratic Party who served as the clerk of the Circuit Court of Cook County from 2000 through 2020.

+Brown's tenure was criticized for inefficiency in the clerk's office and a failure to adequately update the office's operations with digital systems.
+She was also criticized for sizable use of political patronage.
+Her tenure was plagued by many scandals regarding her ethics.
+She and numerous associates have been the subjects of criminal investigations into alleged involvement in corruption schemes.

-She was an unsuccessful candidate for mayor of Chicago in the 2007 and 2019 elections, an unsuccessful candidate for Chicago city clerk in 1999, and an unsuccessful candidate for president of the Cook County Board of Commissioners in 2010.
+Brown was an unsuccessful candidate for mayor of Chicago in the 2007 and 2019 elections, an unsuccessful candidate for Chicago city clerk in 1999, and an unsuccessful candidate for president of the Cook County Board of Commissioners in 2010.
+After her tenure as clerk of courts ended, Brown spent several months as the village administrator of Dolton, Illinois.

 Early life, family, and education

 Brown grew up in Minden, Louisiana, one of eight children.
 Her father worked in the laundry room of the Louisiana Army Ammunitions Plant near Minden.
 He also owned a cotton farm in Athens, Louisiana, where Brown and her seven siblings helped him pick and chop cotton.
 Brown's mother worked as a cook and a domestic.

 At Webster High School, Brown was captain of the girl's varsity basketball team, and graduated in the top ten percent of her class.
 Brown studied at Southern University in Baton Rouge, Louisiana and graduated magna cum laude.
 In 1977, Brown received her license as a Certified Public Accountant (CPA).
 In 1981, she received her Master of Business Administration (MBA) with honors from DePaul University in Chicago.
 In 1996, Brown received her J.D. degree with honors from Chicago-Kent College of Law.